Molunerfinn/hexo-theme-melody-doc/docs/theme-config.md

 In the top of a post, you can see the date of post and the categories of post.
 In the bottom of a post, you can see the tags of post.

-The following screen shots shows the tags:
+The following Screenshots shows the tags:

 ![](https://ws1.sinaimg.cn/large/8700af19ly1fjbfrd1jhgj21z20ic791.jpg)